laupse/kubegraph/README.md

 kubectl apply -f manifests/deploy.yml
 ```

-Do not forget to add the Node Graph Api using the service dns created the kubectl command above
+Do not forget to add the Node Graph Api using the service dns created by the kubectl command above

 ## Querying